S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

 -   uncertainty and complexity
 -   lack of skills or resources

-**Describe** the _Driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
+**Describe** the _driver_, the situation that is (or might be) challenging and the (anticipated) effect this would have on the organization.
 Include information about  how this might impede the ability of the delegatees to successfully attend to this domain.

 **Recommended format:** Driver: (current conditions) and (anticipated or current) effect